Definition:

 Research

-Introduces the distinction between language use as text (cohesion) and language use as discourse (coherence) from a language teaching perspective, making the case that communicative language teaching must develop learners’ capacity to produce and interpret coherent discourse rather than merely grammatical sentences.
+Summary: Introduces the cohesion/coherence distinction from a language teaching perspective; argues communicative teaching must develop learners’ capacity to produce and interpret coherent discourse, not merely grammatical sentences.